 - The student to faculty ratio on campus is 4 to 1.

 - 70 percent of Stanford classes enroll 19 or fewer students.

-- Each year over 200 seminars are offered exclusively to freshmen, sophomores and first-year transfer students, with each capped at 16 students or less.
+- Each year over 200 seminars are offered exclusively to freshmen, sophomores and first-year transfer students, with each capped at 16 students or fewer.

 - Stanford students can pursue double-majors, add a minor, write an honors thesis, take graduate level courses, or graduate with both a bachelor's and a master's degree (often in as little as five years.)